The world's leading automated proofreading software

 For every capital letter, symbols and special characters there is a correct way and an incorrect way for them to be used.
 For example; capital letters.
 You can create them the correct way in InDesign: by actually changing the Unicode (Menu Bar -> Type -> Change Case -> Convert to all/lower/small Caps) or the incorrect way by simply making the characters “look capital” but keeping the small letter Unicode (Toolbar -> Uppercase/Title Case).

-6) Text Verification Software:
+6) Document Verification Software:

-An obvious solution is also to electronically compare the content (text and images) of the PDF Artwork to the source file using a text comparison software such as the Text Verification Tool® (TVT)
+An obvious solution is also to electronically compare the content (text and images) of the PDF Artwork to the source file using a text comparison software such as the Text Verification Tool® (TVT).

 As we are all aware, not all software is created equally.
 This can pose a lot of issues when creating artwork.
 Being aware of why these issues are happening can help you find the error and fix it as soon as possible.